torates/kkaka/README.md

 # Why ICP?

-I decided to not use the bootcamp faucet, as I believe that working with ICP is a mandatory skill needed to actually fund projects on the IC, what this means is if the payment verification system is improved (via the method I proposed before), this site could be used as a template to hold a bigger NFT mint.
+I decided to not use the bootcamp faucet, as I believe that working with ICP is a mandatory skill needed to actually fund projects on the IC, what this means is if the payment verification system is improved (via the method I proposed before), this site could be used as a template to make public sales with more volume.
 It also adds a degree of complexity, especially since working with the ledger can be such a hassle sometimes.